ncherric/Iliad-ReadtheDocs/docs/_build/html/_sources/index.rst.txt

 * Quickly learn how to install Iliad - visit the Installation_ page

-* Start processing your data right away with one of the tutorials on Iliad modules
+* Start processing your data right away by following along one of the `HOW-TO GUIDES` on Iliad modules

   *  Raw Sequence Read Data (.fq)
   *  Stored Sequence Read Data (.cram)